openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

   * `description`: OPTIONAL.
 String value of a description of the Credential.
   * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
   * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
 * `credentialSchema`: OPTIONAL.
-Object describing the schema of the credential.
-It comprises two properties:
+Object describing the schema of the credential, in one or more schema languages (types).
+It comprises a set of two properties:
    * `id` : REQUIRED.
 The URI where the schema definition file can be found
    * `type`: REQUIRED.
-The type of schema contained in the schema file
+The type of schema contained in the schema file (i.e. schema language)
 * `formats`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the format of the Credential.
 Below is a non-exhaustive list of valid key values defined by this specification:
   * Claim Format Designations defined in [@!DIF.PresentationExchange], such as `jwt_vc` and `ldp_vc`
   * `mdl_iso`: defined in this specification to express a mobile driving licence (mDL) Credential compliant to a data model and data sets defined in ISO/IEC 18013-5:2021 specification.